gregorbaer/xaitimesynth/docs/guides/adding_generators.md

     return {"type": "your_component", "param1": param1, "param2": param2, **kwargs}
 ```

+This approach ensures that:
+- Function signature is properly exposed in IDE tooltips and documentation
+- Parameter descriptions are available to users
+- Type hints guide correct usage

 ## Step 4: Register the Component (if using Option 1)

 In __init__.py, import and register your component: